buehler/mse-master-thesis/sections/05_implementation.md

 The API is a gRPC based application that provides the means to fetch, create, and revoke contracts.
 The GUI is a web application that allows direct access to that API via web browser.

-In contrast to a git based approach that is described in the previous sections, the local or Kubernetes storage provides a deterministic approach to store the contracts.
+In contrast to a git-based approach that is described in the previous sections, the local or Kubernetes storage provides a deterministic approach to store the contracts.
 Further, it improves the testability of the overall system.
 Using a git repository to store the contracts would not improve the security nor the distribution of the system.
 However, the basic concept of a git repository is used to distribute the contracts.
-The opposing part - the contract provider - fetches the contracts from the repository in a regular interval.
-The repository is not the single point of failure, but could be targeted with a denial of service attack.
+The opposing part - the contract provider - fetches the contracts from the repository at regular intervals.
+The repository is not the single point of failure but could be targeted with a denial-of-service attack.

 The contracts do not contain any sensitive information.
 Therefore, the API does not need to encrypt them in any way.
-The contracts can be stored in two possible ways: "Local" and "Kubernetes".
+The contracts can be stored in two ways: "Local" and "Kubernetes".
 While the local storage repository just uses the local file system to store the serialized `proto` files, the "Kubernetes" storage adapter uses Kubernetes Secrets to store the contracts.

 ![Use-cases for the Contract Repository](diagrams/04_repo_usecases.puml){#fig:04_repo_usecases}